vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

 [[159]]
 38.-39.
-On the authority of Saunaka even the incar- nation in images for the purpose of worship (archavatara) shall one worship.
+On the authority of Saunaka even the incarnation in images for the purpose of worship (archavatara) shall one worship.
 Having made with gold, silver or any other metals a beautiful image of Vishnu with gracious face and eyes which shall excite one's own love, and
 </details>